 Sam's Auto Parts opened here in 1931.
 The sign looked like it was from the 1950s.
 It was removed around 2008 and sold at an auction.
 For more, see this website.

-The Erie-LaSalle Body Shop opened in 1934 and the sign was built in 1957.
-The car depicted is a Plymouth, possibly a Belvedere.
+The Erie-LaSalle Body Shop opened in 1934.
+This sign was built in 1957 by White Way Sign.
+The car depicted is a "Forward Look" Chrysler.
 The sign is about ten feet wide.
-The car is outlined with green neon while the text is lit in red and pink.
+It was never animated.
 These photos are from 2009 and 2012.
 The shop moved down the street in 2016.
 In 2017, the sign was restored and moved to the new location. [map]

 |Hiway House Motel